 Commonwealth or Cromwellian home design focuses on the basics – furniture comes with severe, straight lines with no intricate carvings or embellishments.
 Commonwealth shares similar characteristics to Bauhaus style in that it concentrates on function rather than style and decor.
 Instead of velvet or silk upholstery, leather is used for its sleek and simple feel.
-The backs of seating were never stuffed, as this was considered far too luxurious.
-Rather, open slat chair backs were used for their understated look.
+The backs of seating were never stuffed, as this was considered far too luxurious for this prim and proper English style.
+Rather, classic open slat chair backs were used for their understated look.
 Light fixtures also feature very basic shapes with little detailing, like smooth geometrically shaped hanging pendants or simple track lighting that blends in with the walls.

 Contemporary style is often interchanged with modern design – however, there are a few differences.
 Unlike its modern counterpart, contemporary style borrows from various time periods, creating an eclectic environment.
 For instance, sleek, simple furniture and art can be combined with detailed molding around walls and windows.
 Contemporary style also takes a note from minimal home design, as layouts are open and airy with no clutter in sight.
 Furnishings have sharp, 90-degree angles and are upholstered with simple fabrics such as wool, cotton and linen that have no ornamentation or patterns.
 Instead, sofas, chairs and stools are covered in neutral colors like black, white and tan.
 No fringe, skirts, trim or tassels can be found on contemporary furniture, as all legs are exposed.
 Light fixtures are made up of sleek materials like glass, ceramic, polished nickel or stainless steel.

-This home style reflects pride in the United Kingdom, so the British flag is frequently used as design inspiration.
+This home style reflects pride in the United Kingdom, so the British flag (a.k.a.
+Union Jack) is frequently used as design inspiration.
+This 1960s pop culture-inspired style was at its height in the 1990s and reinforced by popular bands of the time like Oasis, Elastica and the Spice Girls.
 Various shades of red, white and blue are often used subtly throughout the home.
 For instance, a warm brick fireplace, cream-colored walls and blue-toned sofas bring the Cool Britannia color palette to life in a subdued manner.
 Quirky accessories and statement art offer a splash of personality to this British-inspired style.
 Scatter cushions are commonly used as a way to bring color onto neutral toned furnishings.
 The pillows could feature bold red, white and blue patterns or solid colors.
 Leather sofas and chairs are a frequently seen feature in this style home.
 Vintage accents are also used, such as distressed wood tables and cabinets.

 Dutch Renaissance homes place an importance on symmetry and proportion, similar to art nouveau-inspired spaces.
 Architectural home elements feature elegant, curved lines and colors that are muted to put an emphasis on furniture and decor.
 Deep, dark tones are used with cool tints of white and placed throughout interiors.
 Armoires, sideboards, wardrobes and chairs are carved with scrolls and trees, which are two common Dutch motifs.
 Stone countertops and wrought iron light fixtures are two elements commonly seen throughout Dutch Renaissance style.
 Lamp shades and pendants may also be adorned with patterns of swirls, leaves and stems known as arabesque.

 Eclectic home design embraces numerous styles such as modern, vintage and bohemian.
-Materials and textures are also mixed and matched – you might see a leather sofa combined with a plush rug, a weathered wood table, wrought iron pendants and chrome wall decor.
-Unlike minimalist styles, eclectic interiors are often filled with various knick knacks, like vintage dinnerware, modern sculptures, flower vases, etc. Mastering an eclectic home is all about drawing on a number of textures, colors and styles for a unique environment filled with personality.
+A variety of materials and textures are also mixed and matched – you might see a leather sofa combined with a plush rug, a weathered wood table, wrought iron pendants and chrome wall decor.
+Unlike minimalist styles, eclectic interiors are often filled with various knick knacks, like vintage dinnerware, modern sculptures, flower vases, etc. Mastering an eclectic home is all about drawing on a number of different textures, colors and styles for a unique environment filled with personality.

 Egyptian homes use rich color to produce a truly opulent atmosphere.
 Metallic golds and vibrant blues, oranges and yellows are combined with neutrals for a perfect balance of bold and subtle.
 Linens are typically crafted out of silk and Egyptian cotton – these fabrics are solidly colored and usually void of any ornate patterns.
 Egyptian-inspired art, such as gold metallic sculptures, papyrus scrolls and hieroglyphics are used to decorate the home.
 Greenery is also used sparingly throughout the home for a splash of color.